dart-lang/site-www/src/tools/pub/dependencies.md

 ### Git packages

-Sometimes you live on the bleeding edge and you need to use packages that haven't been formally released yet.
+Sometimes you live on the bleeding edge and need to use packages that haven't been formally released yet.
 Maybe your package itself is still in development and is using other packages that are being developed at the same time.
 To make that easier, you can depend directly on a package